gecko-robotics/pygecko/readme.md

 | publish[32878]................ cpu:   0.9%    mem:   0.07%
 ```

-A launch file is just a simple json file that looks like this:
+A launch file is just a simple json file where each line takes the form:
+`[file, function, kwargs]`.
+Here is an example:

 ```bash
 {